 If farmers in Ethiopia start to use these super-seeds they can make more crops and money.
 But, there is a risk that their plants may die more easily.
-The traditional seed's may soon disappear and there will be no traditional crops left.

-crop (n): all of the plants that grow in one season seeds (n): a small, hard object made by plants that you put in the ground to grow a new plant disease (n): a sickness or illness disappear (v): to stop being there
+The traditional seeds may soon disappear and there will be no exercise comprehension What is the change described in the case study?
+Is the change social, political or economic? group work 1.
+What problems might happen because of the change in this case study? application 2.
+Work with your group to think of some ideas to solve the problems.

+crop (n) - all of the plants

+that grow in one season

+seeds (n) - a small, hard

+object made by plants that

+you put in the ground to

+grow a new plant

+disease (n) - a sickness or

+illness

+disappear (v) - to stop

+being there